mapbender/mapbender-documentation/en/backend/applications/layouts.rst

 Layouts
 #######

-In the Layouts section of an application you get an overview of the regions (layout sections) of the application.
-In the regions, the elements of the application are listed.
+The Layouts section in the :ref:`backend` of an application gives an overview of the regions (layout sections) of the application.
+In those regions, the elements of the application are listed.
 An overview of all elements is available under :ref:`elements`.

 .. note:: Different templates can have different regions: In the demo applications you can see two different region layouts.
 Not every element can be used in every region.
 Mapbender cares about that.